Current & Recurring Events

 Recording – Talk on book, Søren Kierkegaard’s Theology of Encounter

-The Kierkegaard Library is pleased to announce the publication of the first issue of our journal, The International Journal of Kierkegaard Research (IJKR).
+We are pleased to announce the 2025 issue of the International Journal of Kierkegaard Research (IJKR).

 We are delighted to share a new resource – “Kierkegaard in Copenhagen: A Walking Tour.”